Foreign Exchange

 Forex Regulators

-Regulatory authorities control Forex brokers in order to ensure the implementation of proper business practices.
-They can impose high penalties or even withdraw a license at any time.
-This means Forex brokers have a serious incentive to conduct business with ethics and transparency.
+Regulatory authorities oversee Forex brokers to ensure the enforcement of proper business practices.
+They can impose heavy penalties or even revoke licenses at any time.
+This creates a strong incentive for Forex brokers to operate with ethics and transparency

 MiFID and MiFID2

-MiFID is the European Markets in Financial Instruments Directive (Directive 2004/39/EC) and it is active since November 2007, this directive governs the provision of investment services in financial instruments by banks and investment firms and the operation of traditional stock exchanges and alternative trading venues.
+MiFID, the European Markets in Financial Instruments Directive (Directive 2004/39/EC), has been in effect since November 2007.
+It regulates the provision of investment services in financial instruments by banks and investment firms, as well as the operation of traditional stock exchanges and alternative trading venues.

 EU Rules for the Financial Sector

-The first set of rules adopted by the EU helped to increase the competitiveness of financial markets by creating a single market for investment services and activities.
-However, after the 2008 financial crisis, it became clear that a more robust regulatory framework was needed to
+The first set of rules adopted by the EU helped increase the competitiveness of financial markets by creating a single market for investment services and activities.
+However, after the 2008 financial crisis, it became clear that a stronger regulatory framework was needed to further enhance investor protection and address the emergence of new trading platforms and activities.

 Markets in financial instruments directive - MiFID